A topic from the subject of Physical Chemistry in Chemistry.

 Procedure:

-- Measure 50 mL of solvent into a beaker.
+1. Measure 50 mL of solvent (water) using a graduated cylinder and pour it into the beaker.

-- Plot a graph of solubility (mass of solute per 100 g of solvent) versus temperature.
+9. Plot a graph of solubility (g of solute per 100 g of solvent) versus temperature (°C).

-- Stirring continuously ensures that the solute is evenly distributed throughout the solvent.
+• Stirring continuously ensures that the solute is evenly distributed throughout the solvent and helps to achieve saturation faster.

-- Measuring the temperature allows for the investigation of the effect of temperature on solubility.
+• Measuring the temperature accurately allows for the investigation of the effect of temperature on solubility.

-- Plotting a graph helps to visualize the relationship between solubility and temperature.
+• Plotting a graph helps to visualize the relationship between solubility and temperature, allowing for clearer interpretation of the data.

 Significance:

-This experiment demonstrates the factors that affect the solubility of a substance in a solvent.
-It helps students understand how temperature and the nature of the solute and solvent influence the dissolution process.
-This knowledge is important in various fields, such as chemistry, environmental science, and pharmaceutical science.
+This experiment demonstrates how temperature affects the solubility of a substance.
+It helps students understand the concept of saturation and how the nature of the solute and solvent influence the dissolution process.
+This knowledge is fundamental in various fields such as chemistry, environmental science, and pharmaceutical science.